balisikh/todo-fullstack-app/README.md

 # ✅ PERN To-Do App

-A full-stack To-Do application built using **PostgreSQL, Express, React, and Node.js**.
+A full-stack To-Do application with a front end built using **HTML, CSS, JavaScript, React**, and a back end powered by **Node.js, Express, and PostgreSQL**.
 Designed for quick, simple, and reliable task management across devices.

 ---